 I’m an inadvertent Care Blogger in the same way I’m an inadvertent carer.
 Maud&Mum came from a frustration at the lack of ‘easy to find’ support for new carers, especially those who work.
 The idea being that if my learning helps one other person, that’s good.
 It’s my not-for-profit ‘side hustle’.

-I work with health and age tech companies, care homes, domiciliary care companies, local authorities and charities to build new services and products that support these aims and engage the people who need them.
+I work with health and age tech companies, care homes, domiciliary care companies, local authorities and charities to build new services and products that:

-- helping people prepare for and enjoy wellbeing in older age
+- help people prepare for and enjoy wellbeing in older age

-- helping older people find purpose by investing their skills and wisdom post ‘retirement’
+- help older people find purpose by investing their skills and wisdom post ‘retirement’

-- ensuring older people have dignified and self-determined care
+- ensure older people have dignified and self-determined care

-- ending the postcode lottery of care provision
+- end the postcode lottery of care provision

-- encouraging cross political party intergenerational review of the outdated social contract.
+- encourage cross political party intergenerational review of the outdated social contract.
 The development of a coordinated national care service that works in concert with housing, benefit and healthcare policy.

 A Bucks Primary Care Network of GPs links out to Maud&Mum here Unity Health